How to Build a True "Burn-After-Reading" App with Supabase

 See this architecture in action

-We used this exact Supabase + Vercel architecture to build ZeroKey, an open-source payload delivery system.
+We used this exact Supabase + Vercel architecture to build ZeroKey.
+Generate a payload, open the link, and watch the database row permanently self-destruct.

 Summary

-Trusting a frontend client to simply "hide" a message is not security.
+Trusting a frontend client to "hide" a message is not security.
 True burn-after-reading requires strict backend enforcement.
-By leveraging Supabase RLS to block public access and Vercel Serverless functions to act as the executioner, you can guarantee absolute zero data retention for your users.
+By leveraging Supabase RLS and Serverless executioners, you guarantee absolute zero data retention.